 As a First-Time Buyer in Leicester, your next step after being accepted for your offer on a property is to arrange a survey to establish the sort of condition that the property is in as well as the value of it, as this will give the lender confidence that it is worth what you are paying for it.

-If anything of concern is found on the survey, you are then in a position by law to approach the seller to negotiate a price for the work that will be required to rectify it.
+If anything of concern is found on the survey, you are then in a position by law to approach the seller and negotiate a price for the work that will be required to rectify it.

 Here’s a short video from the Royal Institution of Chartered Surveyors (RICS) that explains the different types available to you.